IMC Proposal Guidelines

 The IMC 2015 will be held at the University of Leeds main Campus and runs from Monday 6 July to the afternoon of Thursday 9 July.
 Sessions will be held in thirteen 90-minute time-slots and three 60-minute timeslots.
 The 60-minute slots are to accommodate round-table discussions, workshops, and demonstrations.
 During any one of these 17 blocks of time, up to 40 different sessions may be running simultaneously.

 3. Individual Submissions for General Sessions

 Scholars are welcome to offer a 20-minute paper within a general session.
-In this case the individual should complete the online form entitled 'Paper Proposal Form', and provide an abstract of no more than 100 words.
-The IMC 2014 Programming Committee will assess submissions using the abstract provided, place the selected papers into groups of three, and thereby organise sessions that share a common theme.
-We will include the abstracts of papers in our online programme for the IMC 2014.
+In this case the individual should complete the online form entitled 'Paper Proposal Form', and provide an abstract of around 100 words.
+The IMC 2015 Programming Committee will assess submissions using the abstract provided, place the selected papers into groups of three, and thereby organise sessions that share a common theme.
+We will include the abstracts of papers in our online programme for the IMC 2015.
 If your paper is accepted, we will contact you to give you the opportunity to make any appropriate changes to your abstract before the programme appears on our website.
 If for any reason you do not wish your abstract to appear on our website please tick the appropriate box on the form.
-The deadline for submissions for individual paper proposals is 31 August 2013.
+The deadline for submissions for individual paper proposals is 31 August 2014.

 4. Submission of Sessions